About the DRC

 Q: Can I take my exams in the DSS office?

-Q: I plan to live on campus this semester Can DSS assist me with getting accommodations in my residence hall?
+Q: I plan to live on campus this semester.
+Can the DRC assist me with getting accommodations in my residence hall?

-A: Yes if you are approved for residence hall accommodations, DSS and Housing staff can coordinate services to meet your needs.
+A: Yes if you are approved for residence hall accommodations, the DRC and Housing staff can coordinate services to meet your needs.

 Q: Should I include information about my disability with my UCA admission application?

-Q: If I register with Disability Support Services, can I get grades changed for college coursework that I attempted before I registered?
+Q: If I register with the Disability Resource Center, can I get grades changed for college coursework that I attempted before I registered?

-A: Accommodations are authorized only after you are registered with DSS.
+A: Accommodations are authorized only after you are registered with the DRC.
 There are no retroactive accommodations or services.

 A: No. UCA does not evaluate students for disabilities.
 Referrals to local professionals who can administer evaluations for learning, attention, or psychological disabilities can be provided for a student to pursue independently.